 The incubation period for cholera is 1 to 3 days.
 Cholera can be subclinical, a mild and uncomplicated episode of diarrhea, or a fulminant, potentially lethal disease.

-Most patients are free of V. cholerae within 2 wk after cessation of diarrhea; chronic biliary tract carriers are rare.
+Most patients are free of V. cholerae within 2 weeks after cessation of diarrhea; chronic biliary tract carriers are rare.

-Diagnosis of cholera is confirmed by stool culture (use of selective media is recommended) plus subsequent serotyping.
-Tests for V. cholerae are available in reference laboratories; PCR testing is also an option.
+Diagnosis of cholera is confirmed by stool culture (use of selective media is recommended) plus subsequent serogrouping/subtyping.
+Tests for V. cholerae are available in reference laboratories; polymerase chain reaction (PCR) testing is also an option.
 Rapid dipstick testing for cholera is available for public health use in areas with limited access to laboratory testing, but specificity of this test is suboptimal so dipstick-positive specimens should be confirmed by culture if possible.

-Serum electrolytes, BUN, and creatinine should be measured.
+Serum electrolytes, blood urea nitrogen, and creatinine should be measured.